 The shopping options are endless.
 Name a designer and I’m sure it’s here.
 You can walk for hours between displays, mannequins and merchandise right at your hands.
 It’s not that much different from any other department store I’ve ever been to from that perspective.
 For me, it was the fun of visiting a place I’ve seen on TV.
 I imagined for a moment that I’ve stepped into the show.
 Only in a different time.

 As much as I love shoes and clothes, my favourite part were the many dining areas.
 So many beautiful pastries, yummy food, chocolates, candy and everything else you can imagine.
 It really was a good idea to come here after eating breakfast; otherwise, I would’ve been tempted to eat my way through this place.
 I almost made me wish I were a food blogger.
 Almost.

 Bringing it together

-I had a fun time visiting Selfridges.
+I had a fun time visiting the Selfridges department store.
 It was probably more so because I watched the show and knew about its history.
 You can really experience a place differently depending on how much you know about it.
 This was definitely one those places.

-Have you been to Selfridges department store?
+Have you been to the Selfridges department store?
 Are you aware of its history?
 Let me know.

 Kasiawrites Travel Blog is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com, amazon.co.uk, amazon.ca.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.